 For more details of these and some of the other unique harmonicas he has to offer, visit www.brendan-power.com.
 Of particular interest are his Slide Diatonics and his unique AsiaBend harmonica.
 The more adventurous of you may be interested in his TwinDiatonics in various configurations, SliderBass, Inline OctaChroms (octave tuned slide chromatics) and Double Chromatics in a dizzying array of options.

 Since writing the above review, Brendan has unfortunately had to discontinue production of the ChromaBender.
-Also the Kong Sheng versions of the PowerDraw and PowerBender have been discontinued, but at the time of writing (June 2018), Brendan is arranging for economy versions of these harps to be produced by another manufacturer.
-In the meantime, premium versions made by Seydel are available, at a slightly higher price.
+Also the Kong Sheng versions of the PowerDraw and PowerBender have been discontinued and replaced with versions made by Easttop.
+Additionally, premium versions made by Seydel are available, at a slightly higher price.
 His Lucky 13 harmonicas are also available in PowerDraw and PowerBender tunings in all 12 keys, as well as Standard, Solo and PowerChromatic Tunings.

 |Return to Reviews Index||Return to Main Index|